-Students develop the visual memory for accurate spelling by a systematic study of phonics, word families, and spelling rules, and by a lifetime of seeing, reading, and writing words correctly.
+Students develop the visual memory for accurate spelling by a systematic study of phonics, word families, and spelling rules taught in Traditional Spelling, and by a lifetime of seeing, reading, and writing words correctly.
 It is very important to reduce opportunities for children to write or see misspelled words; young students who are allowed to spell creatively or phonetically have a confused visual memory that is difficult to overcome.

 Immediate recall of addition and subtraction facts through 18 is the focus in primary school.
 Number formation, counting, time, calendar, measurement, and money are the initial skills of K-2.
 In 2nd grade the students also begin multiplication with the 1x, 2x, 5x, and 10x facts.
 Students learn number sense by skip-counting, games, and drills, all of which make math time enjoyable.

 Geography, History, and Science

 Our Read-Aloud Program consists of one set of books for each grade in K-2, one book for each week.
 These books provide a rich language experience for students, as each book is read aloud every day the class meets and is accompanied by oral questions and discussion.
 Students learn new and interesting words and delight in rhyme and word play.
 They learn about holidays, history, geography, science and more.
 The read-aloud books, which are beautiful in both art and language, were chosen after extensive research and reading.

 K-2 students study globes and maps to learn continents, oceans, major countries, and basic geography terms.
 Second graders are introduced to states and capitals.
 In science, students learn about seasons, weather, and local flora and fauna.
 They take nature walks in our beautiful Crescent Hill neighborhood or on our 20-acre Spring Meadows campus to collect leaves, flowers, acorns, insects, and other treasures.